Who Was Robert Frost?

 For a period of more than 40 years beginning in 1921, Frost also spent almost every summer and fall at Middlebury College, teaching English on its campus in Ripton, Vermont.

 In the late 1950s, Frost, along with Ernest Hemingway and T. S. Eliot, championed the release of his old acquaintance Ezra Pound, who was being held in a federal mental hospital for treason due to his involvement with fascists in Italy during World War II.
 Pound was released in 1958, after the indictments were dropped.

-At the age of 86, Frost was honored when asked to write and recite a poem for President John F. Kennedy's inauguration.
+At the age of 86, Frost was honored when asked to write and recite a poem for President John F. Kennedy's 1961 inauguration.
 His sight now failing, he was not able to see the words in the sunlight and substituted the reading of one of his poems, "The Gift Outright," which he had committed to memory.